GoekeLab/bambu/README.md

 ```

 The advantage of running samples together include:
 Novel transcripts that are identified in multiple samples are assigned unified IDs, enabling comparative analysis between different samples.
 This is especially important for downstream differential expression analysis when looking at novel transcripts.
 Running multiple samples can be multithreaded (see ncore).
-While running multiple samples, By default, Bambu will train a model separately on each sample and score novel transcripts in each sample separately.
+While running multiple samples, By default, *bambu* will train a model separately on each sample and score novel transcripts in each sample separately.

 If you need to combine samples in multiple configurations (for example different pairwise comparisons) we would recommend using the intermediate rcFiles to save processing time (see [Storing and using preprocessed files (rcFiles)](#Storing-and-using-preprocessed-files-rcFiles))